-#1 – Waves: Come in a wide variety of sizes, from ripples to tsunamis.
+1. Waves.
+Waves come in a wide variety of sizes, from ripples to tsunamis.
 Depending on the situation they can be shot either head-on or along their length as they curl and break.
-Fast shutter speeds will freeze the action.
-Slower speeds will create soft nebulous effects.
+Fast shutter speeds freeze the action.
+Slower speeds create soft nebulous effects.

 Whereas landscape photography usually calls for facing the camera either north or south (for sidelight modelling and polarizing effects), with waterscapes you can also shoot directly toward the sun and still get very attractive images, thanks to water’s unique properties.
 Just remember to compensate your light meter’s recommendations by +1 to +2 stops when doing so.

-#3 – Waterfalls: allow for a wide variety of pictures.
-Slow shutter speeds makes the water silky smooth and soft looking.
+3. Waterfalls.
+Waterfalls allow for a wide variety of pictures.
+Slow shutter speeds make the water silky smooth and soft looking.
 Fast shutter speeds not only freeze it but also reveal patterns in the ebb/surge and unusual shapes in it.
 Colors and patterns may be reflected from nearby surroundings and strong contrasts can be found between the water, boulders and stones, leaves and twigs, etc.

-Photography Tip #1 – Waves: First, study some online examples for pointers.
-Then shoot a single wave as it breaks, either head-on or else looking along it’s length.
-Use shutter speed of 1/250 or higher to freeze action.
+Waves.
+First, study some online examples for pointers.
+Then shoot a single wave as it breaks, either head-on or else looking along its length.
+Use shutter speed of 1/250 of a second or faster to freeze action.

-Photography Tip #2 – Waterscapes: Locate a nearby body of water.
+Waterscapes.
+Locate a nearby body of water.
 Go there.
 Study just the water for a while.
-Then compose a picture that includes only the water, perhaps a ripple pattern, or a section of varying colors, etc and include something in or on the water as a center of interest to place your principle focus.
+Then compose a picture that includes only the water, perhaps a ripple pattern, or a section of varying colors, etc., and include something in or on the water as a center of interest to place your main focus.

-Photography Tip #3 – Waterfalls: locate a nearby stream or river with a falls or a stretch of rapids.
-Find a section of water that includes a rock, etc and reflections of things on the shore or overhead, shoot with a slow shutter speed of 1/15 or lower.
+Waterfalls.
+Locate a nearby stream or river with a falls or a stretch of rapids.
+Find a section of water that includes a rock (etc.) and reflections of things on the shore or overhead.
+Shoot with a slow shutter speed of 1/15 of a second or slower.

 About the Author: